share with friends

 Standard Oil Beacon -- activated 1928; now lit once a year on December 7.

-Photos: The observation deck and beacon tower
+The observation deck and beacon tower;

 The observation deck and beacon tower.

-The North Gate route to the summit is a bit more difficult to Summit Road than South Gate (7.9 versus 6.1 miles, and 5.4% versus 4.5%) and a bit more exposed with less shade, so beware and come prepared on hot days.
+The North Gate route to the summit is a bit more difficult to Summit Road than on the South Gate route (7.9 versus 6.1 miles, and 5.4% versus 4.5%) and a bit more exposed with less shade, so beware and come prepared on hot days.
 As for popularity, South Gate to Junction had 71,790 Strava attempts as of September 1, 2015 versus only 36,589 for the equivalent segment from the north.

 North Gate Road from Walnut Creek.